-As of December 31, 2017 and 2016, the Fund held cash flow hedge instruments, see Note 14.
-For this type of hedging instruments, the effective portion of changes in the fair value of hedging derivatives is recognized directly in equity, in the caption "Unrealized results" as a cash flow hedges reserve, net of the related taxes, and any gain or loss related to the ineffective portion is recognized immediately in the income statements.
+As of December 31, 2018 and 2017, the Fund held cash flow hedge instruments, see Note 14.
+For the cash flow hedges, the effective portion of changes in the fair value of hedging derivatives is recognized directly in equity, in the caption "Unrealized results" as a cash flow hedges reserve, net of the related taxes, and any gain or loss related to the ineffective portion is recognized immediately in the income statements.
 Amounts accumulated in equity for hedging cash flows are transferred to the income statements in the periods when the hedged item is recorded in the income statements or when an expected transaction occurs.